 Robert was President of AOAC International (2006-2007), Chair of ILSI Food Microbiology (2015) and is a long-time member of IAFP.

-Chemistry, Nutrition, Food analysis (specialized in vitamin analysis), Food Safety, Risk assessment, Method validation for chemical methods, Infant/adult nutrition, Standards development/Method harmonization (AOAC, ISO, IDF, CEN).
+Expert in chemistry, nutrition, food analysis (specialized in vitamin analysis), food safety, risk assessment, method validation for chemical methods, infant/adult nutrition, and standards development/method harmonization (AOAC, ISO, IDF, CEN).

 Erik graduated in 1984, with majors in Analytical and Clinical chemistry and started his professional career at the then called Food Inspection Service in Maastricht, the Netherlands.
 He holds an MSc degree in Epidemiology and a PhD in Health Sciences of Maastricht University, the Netherlands (2001).
 In 2008 he started at the European Food Safety Authority (EFSA) in Parma, Italy, for a secondment as Scientific Officer at the Data Collection and Exposure Unit, and from there accepted, in 2009, a position at the Nestlé Research Centre in Lausanne, Switzerland.